Société de Linguistique de Paris

 The Société de Linguistique de Paris (established 1864) is the editing body of the BSL (Bulletin de la Société de Linguistique) journal.
-Members of the society have included such well-known French linguists as Bréal, Saussure, Meillet, and Benveniste.
+Members of the society have included such well-known French linguists as Bréal, Saussure, Meillet, Hyacinthe de Charencey and Benveniste.
 Its first president was Antoine d'Abbadie.

 In addition to its monthly meetings, the group holds a one-day conference each January dedicated to a particular topic.
 In 1997, it organised the Congrès International des Linguistes in Paris.